jubrealguy/alx-system_engineering-devops/0x10-https_ssl/README.md

-> This directory explains HTTPS SSL and it's main roles in secure connections
-> The purpose of encrypting traffic
-> SSL terminations and what it means
+> This directory explains HTTPS SSL and it's main roles in secure connections<br>The purpose of encrypting traffic<br>SSL terminations and what it means